 Asus has worked hard to move upmarket.
-Making low-cost no-brand PCs is not good business.
-Today Asus wants to been seen as a maker of affordable, good-quality hardware.
-And Asus wants to be interesting.
+Making low-cost no-brand PCs is not a great business.
+Margins are small.
+It’s a grind.
+Today Asus wants to be seen as a maker of affordable, good-quality hardware.
+And the company wants to be interesting.

 This isn’t Asus’s first device in this space.
 Last year I reviewed the Asus Transformer Pad TF103.

 The Transformer T300 Chi works well as a laptop.
 Make that a touch-screen laptop.

 Inevitable Macbook comparison

 Its list price in New Zealand is NZ$1800, that’s the same price as a 13-inch Apple Macbook Air, the 256GB model.
 You may find Asus models selling for less in some outlets.

 On paper the T300 compares well with the MacBook Air.
 The Transformer T300 Chi is a fraction lighter and a little thinner.
 It looks like a proper computer, despite being able to transform to a tablet – some two-in-one devices look odd.

 For the money you get a solid keyboard.
 I’d need to spend more time with the computer to learn if the keyboard is better than Apple’s, but it is respectable and can take the kind of hammering that touch typists are capable of.

 You get a decent, not outstanding fan-less Intel M processor.
 It means the Transformer T300 can handle most everyday computing tasks without a hiccup, but push it hard and you’ll find shortcomings.
 Don’t expect to edit video, run photoshop or handle huge databases on this device.

 As you’d expect, the Asus Transformer T300 Chi is a Windows 8.1 device.
 In some ways it goes head to head with the Microsoft Surface more than the Macbook Air.
 You certainly get a better keyboard than you’ll find on the current crop of Surface Pro models.
 That’s a decider for some buyers.